fshowalter/franksmovielog.com-v1/content/reviews/0088-the-bad-sister-1931.md

 venue_notes:
 ---

-Bette Davis's debut feature.
-Fox plays the titular opportunistic sister in an upstanding Ohio family who falls for con-man Bogart.
+**Bette Davis's debut.** Sidney Fox plays the titular opportunistic sister in an upstanding Ohio family who falls for con-man Bogart.
 Davis plays her long-suffering sister in a forgettable part.
 Bogie's fox-like in his first heel role, but the predictable plot and flat performances from leads Nagel and Fox sink this effort.